databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

+# ⚠️ Note

+> **The quickstart guide for `2.*.*` version of the extension is still work-in-progress.
+For now, please use the documentation we provided to you.
+Please reach out to your Databricks representative if you don't have access to the relevant docs.**

 # Databricks Extension for Visual Studio Code

 The Databricks extension for VS Code allows you to develop for the Databricks Lakehouse platform from VS Code.